Guide to Access-A-Ride Service

 Designated AAR Pickup Locations

-There are designated AAR pickup spots at busy locations where customers and vehicle operators have missed each other.
+There are designated AAR pickup spots at busy locations, where customers and vehicle operators consistently missed each other.
 These locations have AAR identification signs.
-You MUST have a reservation for a pickup or drop off at these locations.
-Click here for a list.

 Cross-Jurisdictional Transfer Locations

 A. Transfer Location between New York City and New Jersey Port Authority Bus Terminal (42nd Street between 8th and 9th Avenues)

 B. Transfer Locations between New York City and Nassau County